numpy/numpy/doc/source/reference/simd-optimizations.rst

 Does this mean NumPy's infrastructure passes the compiler's flags of baseline features to all sources?

 Definitely, yes.
-But the `dispatch-able sources <dispatchable-sources>` are treated differently.
+But the :ref:`dispatch-able sources <dispatchable-sources>` are treated differently.

 What if the user specifies certain **baseline features** during the